HazyResearch/deepdive/doc/doc/basics/configuration.md

   parallel.
 The default value of `parallelism` is 1.
 E.g.:

     ```bash
-    extraction.extractors {

-      # 3 extractors can run in parallel if all dependencies has met
+	# 3 extractors can run in parallel if all their dependencies are met
-      parallelism: 3
+    extraction.parallelism: 3

-      extractor1 {
-        ...
-      }
-      ...
-    }
+    #...
     ```

 ### <a name="extractor" href="#"></a> Extractors definition